tsaopy/tsaopy.github.io/notebook4-initvals-optimization.md

 neg_ll = model2.neg_ll
 ```

 Now, I will use `scipy.optimize.differential_evolution` for the optimization.
 You can pick any other optimizer that you like but I found this one to work OK.
-This function has some parameters, no need to use all of them, but it is necessary to pass at least some bounds to restrict the space the algorithm explores. .
-I run it like this
+For this method we need a set of bounds for the parameters, I'll pick some bounds to roughly mimic the priors

 ```
 from scipy.optimize import differential_evolution
 bounds = [(0.7,1.3),(0.3,0.7),(-30,30),(-30,30)]
 ```

+Differential Evolution has many parameters, I'm mainly interested in the mutation, population size, and max number of iterations.